Grand Canyon University’s Master of Social Work program is accredited by the Council on Social Work Education Commission on Accreditation.

 Accreditation applies to all program sites and program delivery methods of an accredited program.
 Accreditation provides reasonable assurance about the quality of the program and the competence of students graduating from the program.
 For more information about social work accreditation, you may contact Accreditation staff.

-Grand Canyon University’s College of Humanities and Social Sciences’ Master of Social Work program is in Candidacy status with the Council on Social Work Education.
+Grand Canyon University’s Bachelor of Social Work program is in Candidacy status with the Council on Social Work Education.

 Students who enter programs that attain Candidacy in or before the academic year in which they begin their program of study will be retroactively recognized as having graduated from a CSWE-accredited program once the program attains Initial Accreditation.
 Candidacy is typically a three-year process and attaining Candidacy does not guarantee that a program will eventually attain Initial Accreditation.
 Candidacy applies to all program sites and program delivery methods of an accredited program.
 Accreditation provides reasonable assurance about the quality of the program and the competence of students graduating from the program.